Initiatives to the Legislature: Three passed, three go to the ballot in November

 Only three of the initiatives received a hearing and a vote.
 In three strong, bipartisan votes, the Legislature passed the following:

-Majority Democrats refused to give hearings to the remaining three initiatives, so they will go the ballot in November.
+Majority Democrats refused to give hearings to the remaining three initiatives, so they went the ballot in November.

 Click below to access information about each of the six initiatives.